ByAUJay

 Deploy checklist (copy/paste)

-• On OP chains, read L1Block and gate on L1/L2 timestamp skew
+- For OP chains, read L1Block and check against the L1/L2 timestamp skew

-• Chainlink Automation to toggle protocol pause and unpause on conditions
+- Use Chainlink Automation to switch the protocol pause on and off based on conditions

-• Pull l2Sequencers from Chainlink Hardhat registry in CI and compare against a signed allowlist
+- Pull l2Sequencers from the Chainlink Hardhat registry in CI and compare them with a signed allowlist

-• OP: user messaging for OptimismPortal deposits; Arbitrum: Delayed Inbox + force‑include after 24h
+- OP: Send user messages for OptimismPortal deposits; Arbitrum: Delayed Inbox + force-include after 24 hours

-Cite the live docs here for your team wiki and audits. (docs.chain.link)
+Check out the live docs for your team wiki and audits right here: docs.chain.link.

 Example: upgrading an L2 oracle module safely

-Suppose you run a lending protocol on Arbitrum and OP Mainnet.
+Imagine you're running a lending protocol on both Arbitrum and OP Mainnet.

-1. Wire the Sequencer Uptime Feed in your price adapter and enforce the grace period.
+- Connect the Sequencer Uptime Feed to your price adapter and make sure to implement the grace period.

-• OP unsafe head stalls > N minutes (offchain signal) (status.optimism.io)
+- OP unsafe head stalls for more than N minutes (this is an offchain signal) (status.optimism.io)

-3. During an incident, display UX guidance for L1 forced transactions, changing fee expectations, and settlement timelines. (docs.optimism.io)
+- When there's an incident, make sure to show some UX guidance for L1 forced transactions, including updates on fee expectations and settlement timelines.
+Check it out here: (docs.optimism.io)

 Appendix A: full example consumer pattern